-Tucked away in the charming town of Montevallo, Alabama, lies a house steeped in Southern elegance and eerie energy: the University of Montevallo – King House.
-With its Greek Revival architecture and picturesque setting, the King House is more than just a historic building.
-It’s a treasured landmark of the University of Montevallo and, some say, a hotspot for ghostly occurrences.
-Whether you’re a history buff, a student of the paranormal, or simply a curious traveler, this enigmatic destination has a story to tell—one that spans nearly two centuries.
-Join us on a captivating journey into the past (and possibly the supernatural) as we explore the haunting legacy of the University of Montevallo – King House.
+Tucked away in the charming town of Montevallo, Alabama, lies a house steeped in Southern history and eerie energy: the University of Montevallo’s King House.
+With its Federal-style architecture and picturesque setting, King House is more than just a historic building.
+It’s a treasured landmark of the University of Montevallo and, by many accounts, one of the most haunted locations in the state of Alabama.
+Whether you’re a history buff, a student of the paranormal, or simply a curious traveler, this enigmatic destination has a story to tell — one that spans over two centuries.
+Join us on a captivating journey into the past, and possibly the supernatural, as we explore the haunting legacy of King House.

 The History